jaystarshot/Custom-Memory-Manager-Mini-project/README.md

 Default is the program which uses the default C++ memory management.

 In I-5 Processors (8 GB RAM)
 Each iteration of the outermost loop causes 1000 allocations and deallocations.
 5000 such iterations result in 10 million switches between user and kernel code.
-Compiling this test on a gcc  in an Intel I5 machine took an average of 0.168477 seconds.Our Custom Memory Manager Takes 0.105 seconds roughly 25% improvement in Time which is a drastic change.
+Compiling this test on a gcc compiler in an Intel I5 machine took an average of 0.168477 seconds.Our Custom Memory Manager Takes 0.105 seconds roughly 25% improvement in Time which is a drastic change.